 Cue the confetti!
-Re purpose your edible flowers and sprinkle some magic with this fun edible flower eco friendly DIY dried flower petal confetti!
+Repurpose your flowers and sprinkle some magic with this fun flower eco-friendly DIY flower petal confetti!

 And the best part?
-It can be used anywhere!
-Use it as tea, to garnish beautiful salads, your yogurt or cakes.
+If you use organic blooms from the garden, It can be used anywhere!
+Use it as tea to garnish beautiful salads, yogurt or cakes.

 reasons why you should make edible DIY dried flower petal confetti